Skip to content

 • Knowledge of the subject

-The Department Chair interprets and applies these rules in individual cases.
+The Director of Graduate Studies and Department Chair interpret and apply these rules in individual cases.